3D podcast

 What you heard quite well in the WDR radio play is that the speakers played nicely, but for me, it doesn’t quite fit the soundscape.
 It’s as if the team recorded it in the studio – just like they did – and then added a 3D audio software effect afterward.
 Then they threw some reverb on top of it with virtual specializers that put the surround sound in the room.
 My complaint is that this is done so that the products can say “it’s a 3D audio radio play”.

 Of course, I pay a lot more attention to that, but I don’t find that software approach entirely believable.
 The actors just perform differently than if they were really in the screenplay.
 They can act or speak as well as they want.
-That’s why I’d be interested to hear what other listeners have to say about it.
+That’s why I’d be interested to hear what other listeners have to say about these stories.

 You can listen to the demo – in German – at Metaverse Podcast Episode 23 by Thomas Riedler.